2008 Hyundai Azera

 Visibility is good all around, with special credit to the view out the back.
 The adjustable rear head restraints are the shingle type, which are formed to fit down over the top of the seatback when retracted.
 The electro-chromatic rearview mirror comes with an off switch, for the compass, too, and when that's turned off, the window in which it appears fades into the mirror.
 And shift into reverse with the Limited's rear sunshade deployed, and it automatically retracts.

 The Azera is roomy.
-Dimension-for-dimension against the competition, Hyundai Azera generally prevails, besting the 2007 Nissan Maxima, Buick LaCrosse and Mercury Milan in nearly all measures (Maxima has a quarter-inch more leg room in front); and even the larger Buick Lucerne and Mercury Montego in all but rear leg room.
-Toyota Avalon offers more hip room, front and rear, and more rear seat legroom than Azera; but then Azera surpasses Avalon in front-seat legroom and in front and rear headroom.
+Dimension-for-dimension against the competition, Hyundai Azera generally prevails, besting the Nissan Maxima, Buick LaCrosse and Mercury Milan in nearly all measures (Maxima has a quarter-inch more leg room in front).
+In fact, Azera's interior dimensions are more comparable to those of the larger Buick Lucerne and Mercury Sable.
+Toyota Avalon offers more rear-seat hip and legroom than Azera; but then Azera surpasses Avalon in front-seat legroom and in front and rear headroom.

 Driving ImpressionsDriving the Hyundai Azera is more fun and rewarding than driving most of the competition, save maybe for the Mercury Milan, which is a bit smaller and quite a bit lighter.
-This is despite the Azera tipping the scales at around 140 pounds heavier than the mid-size cars mentioned above, and weighing in closer to the full-size Montego and Lucerne.
-Power-wise, it gives up only a few horsepower to the competition and equals or beats them in torque.
+This is despite the Azera tipping the scales a few hundred pounds heavier than the mid-size cars mentioned above, and weighing in closer to the full-size Sable and Lucerne.
+The Azera Limited V6 equals or beats most of the mid-size competition in horsepower and torque.
 In overall dimensions and stance on the road, there's little difference.
 What differentiates the Azera is the way it feels from the driver's seat, and the signals the various mechanicals send to the driver through the car's touch points.

 As with its front-wheel-drive counterparts, push the Azera past the cornering limits of its tires and it understeers (where the car wants to go straight when the driver wants it to turn).
 However, the electronic stability control should keep all but the most irrationally exuberant driver out of trouble.
 Directional stability on freeways is above reproach, and there is zero hint of float over pavement heaves.